AngeliqueDF/react-todo-app-with-drag-n-drop/README.md

    2. Assign classes and ids for styling and upcoming tests.
 2. Write the CSS to match the design.
    1. Build the layout.
-   2. Style the components.
+   2. Style individual elements.
+   3. Use ``CSS variables`` for easy reassignment across media queries.
-   3. Customize the checkboxes.
+   4. Customize the checkboxes.
-3. Start implementing React.js
+3. Use React.js
    1. Divide the app in components.
    2. Code the app's features
       1. Initialize state variables